Belarus–NATO relations

-Belarus–NATO relations refers to relations between the Republic of Belarus and the NATO for the sake of security, realization of common interests under the individual partnership program, participation in the "Planning and Analysis Process".
+Belarus–NATO relations refers to relations between the Republic of Belarus and the North Atlantic Treaty Organization (NATO).

-The main coordinating body of the process of achieving the goals of the Belarus–NATO partnership is the Department of International Military Cooperation of the Ministry of Defense of Belarus.

 Cooperation

 Belarus joined NATO's Partnership for Peace program in 1995.

 1995

 Belarus first began cooperating with NATO in signing Partnership for Peace documents in 1995.

 1997

 Belarus has participated in NATO's Individual Partnership Program since 1997 without joining NATO.

 Belarus has not joined NATO because it is a member of the Collective Security Treaty Organization under the auspices of Russia, and the Security Treaties with NATO regulate the exchange of classified information affecting the interests of sovereign states.

 1998

 Since 1998, Belarus has had its own diplomatic mission in NATO.

 2004

 Belarus formally announced its accession to the NATO process on 19 January 2004, and in January 2006 Belarus and NATO approved the first package of partnership documents, containing 21 objectives (9 common objectives, 7 ground forces, 5 air forces) and an evaluation document.
-This completed Belarus' accession to NATO.